kathryndelarosa/sweater-curse/README.md

 This is also me challenging myself not to procrastinate with CSS.

-## tasks
+## updates (2023-08-28)
-- learn functions, lol
+- really really think the math is right this time; the answer was # of raglan rounds are a more human variable than percentages
-- user input
+- still stressed out about user html input into a form
-- understand js math methods
+- if I am really publishing this I will be writing journalistic copy on Elizabeth, and will doodle a schematic.